appdev-lessons/refactoring-msm-queries-1/content.md

 ### Naming the method

-If you feel very confident about [defining instance methods](https://learn.firstdraft.com/lessons/78-ruby-intro-our-own-classes#defining-instance-methods), then you can skip forward to the [Defining "association accessors"](#defining-association-accessors) section.
+If you feel very confident about [defining instance methods](https://learn.firstdraft.com/lessons/78-ruby-intro-our-own-classes#defining-instance-methods), then you can skip forward to the [Defining "association accessors"](#defining-association-accessors){:target="_self"} section.
 Otherwise, read on.

 Recall that, in Ruby, we use the `def` keyword within the `class` definition to add new methods to a class.
 Here, we're adding the `say_hi` instance method within the definition of the `Person` class: